4Players/odin-unity-demo/README.md

 - **Gamelogic:** Behaviours like the `PhotonPlayerSpawner` or the ODIN room join logic are placed here.
 - **UI:** The root object for in-game UI, like the settings menu or the radio room's active user display.

+## Atmoky's Audio Features

+To better showcase the capabilities of ODIN in apps and games, we've implemented some audio features that are often used in games but not supported by Unity's default Audio Engine.
+We have introduced them with the implementation of [atmoky's True Spatial Audio plugin](https://atmoky.com/products/true-spatial/).

+Have a look at the [Developer Documentation](https://developer.atmoky.com/true-spatial-unity/docs) to learn how to implement atmoky with the most recent version in your Unity project.
+In this tech demo you can find several show cased features:

+- **Binaural Rendering**: While Unity does have a spatializer that supports attenuation as well as basic directivity, atmoky introduces a very sophisticated [binaural rendering](https://developer.atmoky.com/true-spatial-unity/docs/spatializer).
+Each spatial voice chat source and each sample source in the level is marked as a spatialized audio source - simply by adding the `AtmokySource` component to them and adjusting their settings.
+- **Directed Sounds**: In addition to the spatialization sounds can have a [directivity](https://developer.atmoky.com/true-spatial-unity/docs/spatializer/directivity), especially useful for creating a realistic impression of the voices of other players - if they are talking towards you they appear louder than if they are talking to a different direction.
+- **Occlusion**: Atmoky introduces [audio occluders](https://developer.atmoky.com/true-spatial-unity/docs/spatializer/occlusion) which filter sounds based on their settings if they are located between an audio source and the player character..
+For the 3rd Person perspective of the demo it uses an Audio Listener placed inside the local player character so that sounds are perceived more immersively from the character's location.
+- **Audio Effects**: The different rooms of the level introduce different versions of reverb - ranging from very exaggerated to more subtle, naturally feeling versions.
+To make these sound even more plausible we use atmoky's [Near-Field Effect](https://developer.atmoky.com/true-spatial-unity/docs/spatializer/nfe) to control the amount of sound coming from the reverb pass and the dry sound, according to the distance between sound source and listener.
+- **Bulk Rendering**: To the very right of the level you can find a flock of birds which show case [atmoky's bulk rendering](https://developer.atmoky.com/true-spatial-unity/docs/renderer/bulk-rendering) - a technique to implement high amounts of audio sources that still sound very natural to a user, even when the audio listener is placed inside the flock.

 ## ODIN terms and behaviours

 This is a short introduction into the most important ODIN terms - for more in-depth information [please take a look at the ODIN documentation](https://www.4players.io/odin/introduction/).